alfabr90/sparkquantum/README.md

 mesh = Line(steps, percolation=percolation)
 ```

-The second one is represented by the `PermanentBrokenLinks` class.
-Its usage differs from the first variation only in the parameter it receives, which is a list with the number of each edge that is broken:
+The second one is represented by the `Permanent` class.
+Its usage differs from the first variation only in the parameter it receives, which is a collection with the number of each edge that is broken:

 ```python
 percolation = PermanentBrokenLinks([5, 55])